 Do your best to make them feel secure if they decide to hire you.

-Break down all the key steps and the timeline for your client.
+Break down the SEO timeline and all the key steps for your client.
 Providing an accurate timeline with deliverables allows you to set the client’s expectations early.

 To go beyond the standard timeline, you can also include a separate client-side dependency timeline that outlines what you’ll need from the client’s side and when.
 This will show the client that you have a very in-depth understanding of your work.
 And plus outlining the client’s deliverables will also make them aware of what you will need from them and can make them put things in place from the beginning.